 MASTER OF ARTS SCREEN (OFFERED IN 10 DISCIPLINES)

-Offered in 10 disciplines (Directing, Producing, Editing, Screenwriting, Cinematography, Production Design, Animation, Documentary, Sound and Music), the Master of Arts Screen is designed to enable the future creative leaders of the industry and fast-track screen professionals careers.
+Offered in 10 disciplines (Directing, Producing, Editing, Screenwriting, Cinematography, Production Design, Animation, Documentary, Sound Design and Music), the Master of Arts Screen is designed to enable the future creative leaders of the industry and fast-track screen professionals careers.

 MASTER OF ARTS SCREEN: BUSINESS AND LEADERSHIP